 Towards the end of the year the band began work on the track 'The Sockburn Worm' to feature on the 7" split with The Infernal Sea.

 In February the band supported Danish Viking metallers Svartsot a the Jorvik Viking weekend alongside Jaldaboath.
 March saw the return of The Dreamer on live drums following his recovery.
 It also saw the return of The Revenant on guitar and vocals, making Old Corpse Road a 6 piece.

 May saw the release of the limited 7" split with The Infernal Sea on Three Swords Records along with a mini tour supporting Finnish symphonic death metallers Whorion.
 We played a few of these shows with Box Head as a final send off and a thanks for his time with the band.

-We were asked to be the guest headliner at the Brighton Metal to the Masses final in Brighton which ultimately lead to us being aksed to return to Bloodstock to play the Sophie Lancaster Stage.
+They were asked to be the guest headliner at the Brighton Metal to the Masses final in Brighton which ultimately lead to us being aksed to return to Bloodstock to play the Sophie Lancaster Stage.
 This turned out to be our biggest gig to date as we played to a packed out tent.

 Throughout the year to date the band continued work on the second full length album and launched a new website.
-Expect more news very soon!

 The band also continued to play gigs, including Eradication Festival in Wales and a return to the legendary Warhorns Festival in Yorkshire.
 They also co-organised The Blackwood Gathering event in Cumbria, playing an acoustic track by firelight in the woods.